DavidMorano/other/src/machostid/README.txt

 MACHOSYID

-This little program just prints on its standard output some information about the machine it is running on.
+This program just prints on its standard output the HOSYID of the machine it is running on.

 Synopsis:
 $ hostid